 We also possess and have developed other product candidates and technologies that originated from the discoveries of our scientific team.
-These other product candidates and technologies include our SMaRT Replacement Therapy, our weight loss agent, LPT3-04, DPOLT which was specifically designed as a methodology for synthesizing lantibiotics using traditional organic chemistry techniques.
-We continue to consider and evaluate opportunities that could promote the advancement of our other product candidates and technologies.
-We believe our other product candidates and technologies could provide potential partnership opportunities for us.
-For our product candidates and technologies we expect to devote limited financial resources toward continued research and development while exploring the possibilities for outlicensing such product candidates or entering into partnerships or collaborative arrangements for the further development of such product candidates.
+These other product candidates and technologies include our SMaRT Replacement Therapy and our weight loss agent, LPT3-04.
+For our other product candidates and technologies, we do not expect to devote financial resources toward continued research and development.

 Our SMaRT Replacement Therapy.
 Our SMaRT Replacement Therapy is based on the creation of a genetically modified strain of bacteria that colonizes in the oral cavity and replaces native bacteria that cause tooth decay.
 Our SMaRT Replacement Therapy product candidate is designed to be a painless, one-time, five-minute topical treatment applied to the teeth that has the potential to offer lifelong protection against dental caries, or tooth decay.
 While we commenced a Phase 1b clinical trial for SMaRT Replacement Therapy during the first quarter of 2011, the very restrictive study enrollment criteria required by the FDA made the enrollment of candidates meeting the restrictive criteria difficult.
-Due to the enrollment difficulty we encountered with our initial our Phase 1a clinical trial and now with our phase 1b clinical trial, we determined to discontinue pursuit of our Phase 1b clinical trial and instead focus our efforts on possible partnering opportunities that may exist for our SMaRT Replacement Therapy.
+Due to the enrollment difficulty we encountered with our initial Phase 1a clinical trial and now with our Phase 1b clinical trial.
+Our current focus is on possible partnering opportunities that may exist for our SMaRT Replacement Therapy.

 Our Weight Loss Agent-LPT3-04.
-LPT3-04 is a naturally occurring compound which is normally consumed in the human diet in small amounts, in the course of our SMaRT Replacement Therapy research, our scientific team also discovered that consumption of a significant amount of LPT3-04, resulted in dose-dependent weight loss in experimental animal models.
-We have filed a patent application for use of LPT3-04 for weight regulation with the United States Patent Office.
-We believe this product candidate is positioned for collaboration, particularly or outlicensing opportunities, which we expect to pursue.
+LPT3-04 is a natural occurring dietary substance with an excellent safety and tolerance profile that is believed to support weight loss in overweight men and women.
+LPT3-04 is normally consumed in the human diet in small amounts, in the course of our SMaRT Replacement Therapy research; our scientific team also discovered that consumption of a significant amount of LPT3-04, resulted in dose-dependent weight loss in experimental animal models.
+In December 2013 we entered into an exclusive licensing agreement for our LPT3-04 weight-loss product candidate with LPThera LLC for further development of this technology.